alexpmagalhaes/ChIPseq_course/docs/QC_Trim.md

 ### Conclusion

 Based on the metrics and plots generated by FastQC, we have a poor quality sample to move forward with.
-However this libraries are very old and they are a reflexion of sequencing technology from 2010s.
+However, these libraries are very old, and they are a reflexion of sequencing technology from 2010s.
 Typically, you would generate these reports for all samples in your dataset and keep track of any samples that did not fare as well.
 We focused on the interpretation of selected plots that are particularly relevant for ChIP-seq, but if you would like to go through the remaining plots and metrics, FastQC has a well-documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) (under the Analysis Modules directory) about all the plots in the report.